Four Great Women and a Manicure: Snow White

 In the second tale, Lisa tells the story of Snow White, with herself in the title role.
+As the Blue-Haired Lawyer reminds Lisa that Snow White and the Seven Dwarfs has been copyrighted by Disney, she changes the characters to avoid being sued.

-Her version features the dwarves Crabby (Moe), Drunky (Barney), Hungry (Homer), Greedy (Mr. Burns), Lenny (Lenny), Kearney (Kearney) and Doc (Julius Hibbert), following the appearance of the Blue-Haired Lawyer who tells Lisa that Snow White and the Seven Dwarfs has been copyrighted by the Walt Disney Corporation, prompting Lisa to change the characters to avoid being sued.
+Lisa's version features the dwarves Crabby (Moe), Drunky (Barney), Hungry (Homer), Greedy (Mr. Burns), Lenny (Lenny), Kearney (Kearney) and Doc (Julius Hibbert).
 When the wicked queen learns from her magic high-definition television that Snow White is fairer than she is, she dispatches her huntsman (Groundskeeper Willie) to murder the young maiden.
-However, Willie the huntsman cannot bring himself to cut out her heart (or to cut out a pig's heart or to cut a heart out of construction paper for that matter) and Snow White runs away to the forest, seeking shelter in the dwarves' cottage.
+However, Willie the huntsman cannot bring himself to cut out her heart, so Snow White flees into the forest, seeking shelter in the dwarves' cottage.
 She keeps house for them while they work in the mines but the wicked queen, disguised as an old woman, physically forces Snow White to eat a poisoned apple.
 She escapes the dwarves, only to be brutally lynched by an angry group of woodland animals.
 In Lisa's version, Snow White does not need a man to wake her but is brought back to life by a female doctor.

 Lady Macbeth

 In the third tale, Marge relates a story of ruthless ambition, embodied by Lady Macbeth.

-Marge (parodying Lady Macbeth) is frustrated with everything.
-Not only does she have to clean the costumes worn by the other actors, but is also criticized by the director for not doing a proper job of it.
-Adding to her frustrations is that Homer does not have the title role in a Springfield production of Macbeth and instead plays a tree (which he is overly pleased with as he is uninterested in auditioning for lead roles).
+Marge (parodying Lady Macbeth) is frustrated at having to clean the costumes worn by the other actors of a Springfield production of Macbeth, and is criticized for the poor job by the director.
+She hates that Homer does not have the title role of Macbeth and instead plays a tree, which pleases him as he is uninterested in auditioning for lead roles.
 She convinces him to murder the lead actor, Sideshow Mel.
-Homer follows her command and then assumes the role of Macbeth.
+Homer follows her command and then assumes the lead role.
 However, his performance receives unfavorable reviews compared with the more seasoned actors and even those with no lines.
-After the next performance reviews, Patty and Selma points out to Marge that they agree with the reviews.
-They warn her that her ruthless and devious ambitions will come back to haunt her one day.
-Even a remorseful Homer agrees and tries in vain to convince her to have someone else be the lead role and let him go back to his original role as a tree.
-Furious, Marge refuses and orders a more reluctant Homer to continue his killing spree until he is the only actor left.
+He is seen showing remorse over killing Mel and Hibbert to the point of being more reluctant to kill at Marge's command.
+Still furious over the lack of good reviews on his part, Marge orders him to continue his killing spree until he is the only actor left.